puppetlabs/puppetlabs-puppet_data_service/README.md

 This module configures the Puppet Data Service (PDS).

+<blockquote><details>
-> This module is not supported by Puppet and does not qualify for Puppet Support plans.
-It's provided without guarantee or warranty and is intended for use when deployed by Puppet's Solutions Architects team.
+<summary>Support This module is not supported by Puppet and does not qualify for Puppet Support plans.
+It's provided without guarantee or warranty and is intended for use when deployed by Puppet's Solutions Architects team.</summary>
->
-> [tier:experimental]
+[tier:experimental]
+</details></blockquote>

 ## Table of Contents